sharathtekk/ai-launchpad/ai_launchpad/langgraph_module/frontends/README.md

     langgraph dev
     ```

     This will start the Langgraph server on `http://localhost:2024`.
 You can now make API calls to the server to create and manage agents, threads, and messages.
 See your Langgraph API documentation at `http://localhost:2024/docs`.
+Follow these [instructions](../langgraph_server/README.md) to load your own agents into the Langgraph server.

 3. Run the Streamlit app.